Why Are Carbon Fiber Parts So Expensive?

-It is recognized that the use of carbon fiber is growing in more and more applications as an alternative to its aluminum, steel, and a variety of other materials because of its strength properties and lighter weight.
-Its versatility, high performance, and ability to be customized only adds to the seemingly infinite uses as the innovations in the material science and manufacturing techniques continue to evolve.
+Carbon fiber is growing in use as an alternative to aluminum, steel, and other metals, due to its mechanical properties and light weight.
+Its versatility and ability to be customized add to the seemingly infinite uses for carbon fiber, as innovations in material science and manufacturing techniques continue to evolve.

 Processing and Economies of Scale

-As carbon fiber is most compared to metals in terms of their relative strengths, their production methods are very different.
-Metals such as steel and aluminum are derived from raw ore then converted directly to an end product or provided as a bulk material to be later formed or fabricated into an end product.
-These techniques are time-tested, standardized processes that have evolved over hundreds and thousands of years.
+Metals such as steel and aluminum are derived from raw ore which is converted directly to an end product or provided as a bulk material to be later formed or fabricated into an end product.
+The methods involved are time-tested, standardized processes that have evolved over hundreds of years.

 Metals are generally viewed as commodities with market prices determined by supply and demand.
-The high volume uses of steel in civil projects or shipbuilding has an obvious impact on the economies of scale.
-Global steel and aluminum global production are measured in millions of tons where carbon fiber is thousands of tons.
-The wider adoption of carbon fiber in the aerospace industry is narrowing this gap.
-However, metals will be produced in higher volumes in applications where the use of carbon fiber is impractical or will not benefit from its higher performance.
+The high volume use of steel in civil projects and shipbuilding has an obvious impact on the economies of scale.
+Global steel and aluminum production are measured in millions of tons where carbon fiber is thousands of tons.
+The wider adoption of carbon fiber in the aerospace industry is beginning to narrow this gap.
+Metals, however, will continue to be produced in higher volumes for applications where the use of carbon fiber is not advantageous.

-The material properties and integration of metals into their end uses are well known and based on historical experience and widespread use.
-Their material properties, performance, and costs are generally predictable in the design of any given application.
-Carbon fiber is not as clearly defined.
+The material properties and integration of metals into specific end-uses are well-known and based on historical experience and widespread use.
+Their performance and costs are widely understood and predictable in the design for any given application.
+Carbon fiber is not as clearly defined at this time.

-When designing in advanced materials such as carbon fiber into a project, engineers must determine which material properties are most important for specific applications and their impact on product cost versus performance.
-Contact DragonPlate to find a creative solution to bridge the gap between cost and performance.
+When using advanced materials such as carbon fiber in a product design, engineers must determine which material properties are most important for the specific application and the impact on product cost versus the gain in performance.
+Contact DragonPlate to find a creative solution to bridge the gap between cost and performance for your product.